digitaltrails/vdu_controls/README.md

 * **pyserial** required to use a serial-port light-metering device (only loaded if needed).

-Also optionally for supporting laptop-panels (these are only imported if settings require them):
+Also optionally, for supporting laptop-panels (only used/loaded if laptop-panels are enabled in Settings):

 * **brightnessctl** for retrieving and setting laptop-panel brightness.
 * **python3-pyudev** for monitoring for changes due to auto-dimming and brightness-up/down-keys.